 If your environment uses XA distributed transactions, you can tune the transaction manager’s log store for better performance.

 The default transaction log store uses a simple file store.
 For XA transactions this type of log store can be inefficient, as it creates one system file for each transaction log.
 Especially for XA transactions, a journal store is much more efficient as it uses a journal that consists of one file for all transactions.

 For better XA transaction performance, it is recommended that you use a journal log store.
 For Red Hat Enterprise Linux systems, you can additionally enable asynchronous I/O (AIO) on the journal store to further improve performance.

 For Red Hat Enterprise Linux systems, if you are enabling asynchronous I/O (AIO) on the journal store, ensure that the

 libaio package is installed.

 Enable the Journal Log Store Using the Management Console

-- Select the Store tab, and click Edit.
+- In the Configuration tab, click Edit.

 - Click Save.